Golf in Paradise & Watch Wildlife

 The Shark's Bite

-On the par-five 9th hole, for example, one can hit a seemingly perfect approach over the lake toward the immaculate green only to have the ball land on the crest, pause momentarily and roll tragically backwards into the murky abyss.
+On The Black Course's par-five 9th hole, for example, one can hit a seemingly perfect approach over the lake toward the immaculate green only to have the ball land on the crest, pause momentarily and roll tragically backwards into the murky abyss.
 Then, on the very next hole, the still-mourning golfer can watch his or her playing partner skip the ball a blasphemous five times across a pond and onto the green of the picturesque par-three 10th.
 Ah, how agony and ecstasy so intricately entwine at Tiburon.

 The beneficiary of a dramatic redesign by Robert Cupp, Jr., The Rookery's five sets of tees, generous sloping fairways and large, undulating putting surfaces make it friendly to first-timers.
 But the deep bunkers and encroaching wetlands, not to mention championship tees that stretch to 7,180 yards, make the track both challenging and interesting enough to play over and over again.
+Then there is the JW Marriott's second course nearby, Hammock Bay, designed by Peter Jacobsen and Jim Hardy.
+This par 72 course, also a natural haven for native wildlife, features greens offering a variety of approach shot options.